 \subsection{Jet outburst dynamics and emerging structures}

-The dynamics of the second (instability) phase is not well understood as well as the physical phenomenon setting fluctuation speeds.
-The physics of instability growth is deep and rich, and we may have overlooked some effects concerning the non-linear phase especially.
-Another limitation of this study is our grid resolution that may not accurately capture all the shocks forming in such a system as well as the growth of small amplitude modes, for which the impact have been highlighted in this paper.
-Also, the adiabatic index $\Gamma$ has been chosen constant and equal to 5/3, where a variable index such as the method suggested in \cite{mignone2005piecewise} and \cite{mignone2007equation} would more accurately reflect the relativistic gas EoS \citep{synge1957relativistic} and lead to more realistic jet structures.
+The dynamics of the second (instability) phase is not well understood, and neither is the physical phenomenon that sets the fluctuation speeds.
+The physics of instability growth is deep and rich, and we may have overlooked some effects, in particular, concerning the nonlinear phase.
+Another limitation of this study is our grid resolution, which may not accurately capture all the shocks that form in such a system or the growth of small-amplitude modes, for which the impact was highlighted here.
+Furthermoer, the adiabatic index $\Gamma$ was chosen to be constant and equal to 5/3, where a variable index such as the method suggested in \cite{mignone2005piecewise} and \cite{mignone2007equation} would more accurately reflect the relativistic gas EoS \citep{synge1957relativistic} and lead to more realistic jet structures.

-We included thermal radiative losses in our study of jets structure and dynamics, effects that haven't been included in similar works.
-No focus has been made on jet bending, but it is observable in both Cygnus X-1 and Cygnus X-3 jets, coherent with similar studies such as \cite{yoon2015global}.
-Moreover, the jets are injected with no inclination relative to the orbital plane, contrary to works such as \cite{dubus2010relativistic} suggesting the inclination angle for Cygnus X-3 to be between 20 and 80$^\circ$.
-Another strong point of this study is the simulation box size of $10^{14}$ cm, which is 33 times the orbital separation of Cygnus X-1 and close to 400 times that of Cygnus X-3, allowing us to observe the outbreak and early dynamics details as well as the emergence of a steady "naked beam" structure for later timesteps that may be compared to similar works and translated to synthetic observational datas.
+We included thermal radiative losses in our study of jets structure and dynamics.
+These effects were not included in similar works.
+No focus was placed on jet bending, but it is observable in the jets of Cygnus X-1 and Cygnus X-3, in agreement with similar studies such as \cite{yoon2015global}.
+Moreover, the jets are injected with no inclination relative to the orbital plane, in contrast to works such as \cite{dubus2010relativistic}, who suggested that the inclination angle for Cygnus X-3 lies between 20 and 80$^\circ$.
+Another strong point of this study is the simulation box size of $10^{14}$ cm, which is 33 times the orbital separation of Cygnus X-1 and close to 400 times that of Cygnus X-3.
+This allowed us to observe the outbreak and early dynamics details as well as the emergence of a steady "naked beam" structure for later timesteps that may be compared to similar works and translated into synthetic observational datas.

-Lastly, our study is purely hydrodynamical and is missing on the potential stabilizing effects of the magnetic field as well as the development of MHD instabilities.
+Last, our study is purely hydrodynamical and does not cover the potential stabilizing effects of the magnetic field as well as the development of MHD instabilities.
 The study of MHD jets is recent \citep[e.g.][]{mizuno2015recollimation, marti2016internal, mukherjee2020simulating} and the field will continue to grow as time passes.
 The influence of the stellar magnetic field may also lead to further modifications on the structure and dynamics of the jet.